ynklab/CULNIG/README.md

 uv venv
 uv sync
 ```
+    - Adjust the `pyproject.toml` file to meet your environment if necessary.
 - Prepare datasets used by `dataset.py`:
     - BLEnD: Download `US_questions.csv` from the [BLEnD repo](https://github.com/nlee0212/BLEnD) and place it under the `data/BLEnD/` directory (e.g., `data/BLEnD/US_questions.csv`).
     - WorldValuesBench: Follow the instructions in the [WorldValuesBench repo](https://github.com/Demon702/WorldValuesBench), then place `question_metadata.json`, `full_demographic_qa.tsv`, and `full_value_qa.tsv` under `data/WorldValuesBench/`.